-Section 1.1 You are enrolled in Anthem Medicare Preferred (PPO), which is a group sponsored Medicare PPO
+Section 1.1 You are enrolled in Anthem Medicare Preferred (PPO) with Senior Rx Plus, which is a group sponsored Medicare PPO with supplemental drug coverage.

-You are covered by Medicare, and you have chosen to get your Medicare health care coverage through our plan, Anthem Medicare Preferred (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Anthem Medicare Preferred (PPO) with Senior Rx Plus.